 After the Kingsman's headquarters are destroyed and the world is held hostage, an allied spy organisation in the United States is discovered.
 These two elite secret organisations must band together to defeat a common enemy.

 Juggling angry Russians, the British Mi5, and an international terrorist, debonair art dealer and part-time rogue Charlie Mortdecai races to recover a stolen painting rumored to contain a code that leads to lost gold.

-Hercule Poirot, the best detective in the world decides to leave on the Orient Express.
+Hercule Poirot, the best detective in the world decides to travel on the Orient Express.
 The train accidentally gets stopped because of a small avalanche.
-Little did he know that a murder was planned, and that a person on this train was able of committing such crime.Written by
+Little did he know that a murder was planned and that a person on this train was capable of committing such crime.Written by

 Late in the movie when Dr. Arbuthnot confronts Poirot with a handgun he employs a two handed grip on the gun colloquially know as tea cup or cup and saucer method.
 This method of handgun shooting was not taught until WW 2.
 A WW 1 military trained shooter like Dr. Arbuthnot would have been taught to shoot a handgun with a one handed grip exclusively.
 See more »

 By arrangement with Sony Music Licensing See more »

 When I first saw the cast line-up for this film, I thought it was going to be a masterpiece.
 Kenneth Branagh, Judi Dench, Johnny Depp etc. The list goes on.
 But, it goes to show that a brilliant cast cannot make-up for mediocre.

 I'm being careful to avoid spoilers here!
 The film starts with a relatively entertaining light-hearted action sequence which brings Poirot to the forefront of the story-line.
 But, it quickly goes downhill from here.
 We are then introduced to the rest of the cast and we quickly learn they all have their own stories.